February 3, 2017

 - Sales pipeline or marketing plan,

-- Contact of 2-3 reference customers,
+- Contact of 2 reference customers, 1 key vendor and the lead investor,

 - List of top industry associations and trade publications,